bitlap/smt/README.md

 - Note
     - Support `case class` / `class`.
-    - It can be used with `@toString`.
-But `@builder` needs to be put in the back.
-    - If there is no companion object, one will be generated to store the `builder` method and `Builder` class.
+    - If there is no companion object, one will be generated to store the `builder` class and method.
     - Currying is not supported in constructors at present.

 > IDE support is not very good, a red prompt will appear, but the compilation is OK.
 It only for the fields in the primary constructor